Genre: Fiction

 Deadline:

-A prize of $1,000 and publication in Tampa Review is given annually for a short story.
-Using only the online submission system, submit a story of 500 to 5,000 words with a $20 entry fee, which includes a subscription to Tampa Review, by December 31.
-All entries are considered for publication.
+A prize of $3,000 and publication on Narratively’s storytelling platform is given annually for a short work of memoir written in the first person.
+Two runners-up prizes of $1,000 each and publication will also be awarded.
+The winner and two runners-up will also be included in a special digital collection.
+Using only the online submission system, submit an essay of 2,000 to 5,000 words with a $20 entry fee by December 7.
 Visit the website for complete guidelines.

 Caption: